ooker777/docs-1/docs/Github Publisher/Settings/Upload.md

 This option uses the relative path in your Obsidian vault.
 The default folder will be prepended before the relative Obsidian path.
 If left blank, the files will be sent to the root of the repository.

-The `path removing` option allows you to remove a specific part of the path created.
-This can be useful for syncing subfolders.
-If the removed path is not found, the normal behavior applies.
+> [!warning] In the 5.0.0 version, the `path removing` option was transfered into the Folder part modification.

 ## Filename